Expressive Higher-Order Link Prediction through Hypergraph Symmetry Breaking: Introduction

+{We can recover hyperGNNs by expressing the computation of GWL-1 as a matrix equation.
+Parameterizing the expression with learnable weights, GWL-1 becomes a neural network, called a hypergraph neural network (hyperGNN), similar to graph neural networks (GNN)s.
+In practice this is implemented through repeated sparse matrix multiplication.}

+Computing on a hypergraph can also be very expensive. {The subsets $e \in \gE$ that contain a node $v \in \gV$ form the neighborhood of $v \in \gV$}.
+This means just the neighborhood size of the nodes in hypergraphs can grow exponentially with the number of nodes of the hypergraph.
+Thus, a computationally more expensive message passing scheme over GWL-1 based hyperGNNs may bring difficulties.

-To improve the expressivity of hypergraph/graph isomorphism approximators like GWL-1 or WL-1, it is common to augment the nodes with extra information \cite{you2021identity, sato2021random}.
-We devise a method that, instead, selectively breaks the symmetry of the hypergraph topology itself coming from the limitations of the hyperGNN architecture.
-Since message passing on hypergraphs can be very computationally expensive, our method is designed as a preprocessing algorithm that can improve the expressive power of GWL-1 for higher order link prediction.
-Since the preprocessing only runs once with complexity linear in the input, we do not add to any computational complexity from training.
+{In order to address the issue of the expressivity of hyperGNNS for the task of hyperlink prediction while also respecting the computational complexity of computing on a hypergraph, we devise a method that selectively breaks the symmetry of the hypergraph topology itself coming from the limitations of the hyperGNN architecture. } {Our method is designed as an efficient preprocessing algorithm that can improve the expressive power of GWL-1 for higher order link prediction.
+Since the preprocessing only runs once with complexity linear in the input, we do not increase the computational complexity of training.}

 Similar to a substructure counting algorithm \cite{bouritsas2022improving}, we identify certain symmetries in induced subhypergraphs.
-However, unlike in existing work where node attributes are modified, we directly target and modify the symmetries in the topology.
+However, unlike in existing work where node attributes are modified, such as random noise being appended to the node attributes \cite{sato2021random}, we directly target and modify the symmetries in the topology. {This limits the space for augmentation, which can prevent extreme perturbations of the data. } The algorithm identifies a cover of the hypergraph by disjoint connected components whose nodes are indistinguishable by GWL-1.
 During training, we randomly replace the hyperedges of the identified symmetric regular induced subhypergraphs with single hyperedges that cover the nodes of each subhypergraph.
-We show that our method can increase the expressivity of existing hypergraph neural networks.
+We show that our method of hyperedge hallucination to break symmetry can increase the expressivity of existing hypergraph neural networks both theoretically and experimentally.

-We summarize our contributions as follows: \begin{itemize} \item We characterize the expressive power and limitations of GWL-1. \item We devise an efficient hypergraph preprocessing algorithm to improve the expressivity of GWL-1 for higher order link prediction \item We perform extensive experiments on real world datasets to demonstrate the effectiveness of our approach. \end{itemize}